 If you love shrimp and especially love shrimp with a little pizazz, you will add this to your weekly rotation!
 I made it once and my husband has requested it once a week since.
 My go to shrimp recipes are shrimp fajita and shrimp scampi, but this one is our new favorite.
 It serves up best the night of, but packs up for a dinner work shift meal just fine.
 I get a little heavy handed with the panko, because who doesn’t love a crunchy topping?!
 I have served it over crusty toasted bread, over rice and alone – no matter what I serve it with, it’s a winner.Jump to Recipe

 Cilantro Lime Shrimp Skillet with a Kick of Jalapeno!

 Cilantro Lime Shrimp Skillet

-- 1 lb Medium to large shrimp Cleaned
+- 1 lb Medium to large shrimp Raw, cleaned.

-- 1 tbsp Olive oil I have crushed red pepper infused olive oil.
+- 1 tbsp Olive oil Plus a little to oil the pan.
+I have crushed red pepper infused olive oil.

-- 2 tbsp Butter Avoiding butter?
+- 2½ tbsp Butter Melted.
+Avoiding butter?
 Just use more olive oil.

 - 1/2 cup Panko

 - 2 Jalapeños Like it hot?
 Add extra jalapeño or dIce some more jalapeño into the crumb topping!
 I’ve added poblano when I was out of jalapeños.

 - 1 bunch Cilantro Don’t like Cilantro?
 Just use Parsley.
 Scallions would also be nice.